 During the removal of the bridge, vestiges of the structure were preserved.
 The northern pier was left in place and intended to serve as an observation deck in the riverside park along the Allegheny River.
 The park, later named Roberto Clemente Park, was built as part of the construction of Three Rivers Stadium.
 The two portal sculptures were to be mounted on the stone-faced pier, but the project was never completed.

-Since 1970, these sculptures have been stored at the Old Post Office (Children's Museum) on the North Side and the abandoned stone pier stood silently along the shoreline for the next thirty-nine years.
+For many years, these sculptures were displayed outside the Old Post Office (Children's Museum) on the North Side, then placed in storage at Heinz Field.
+The abandoned stone pier stood silently along the shoreline for the next thirty-nine years.

 In 2001, Three Rivers Stadium was replaced with Heinz Field, and there was once again talk of North Shore development and an expanded riverside park.
 In 2009, the stone pier was incorporated into an observation deck that included a memorial to Fred Rogers, better known as Mister Rogers, the long-time host of the children's television show, "Mister Rogers Neighborhood."
 The memorial, a Tribute to Children, was dedicated on November 5, 2009.

 On July 8, 2016, one of the bridge reliefs, featuring Christopher Gist and Guyasuta, was brought out of storage, restored and mounted on a wall of Corten Steel.
 Designed by sculptor Charles Keck and funded by a donation from the Rooney family, the relief is now displayed in a plaza near Heinz Field and the Mister Rogers memorial.

 The Pittsburgh History & Landmarks Foundation is still working with the Manchester Citizens Corporation to find a permanent home for the figures of Joe Magarac and Jan Volkanik.